Auckland-based cloud services provider MHA Cloud Computing recently announced a new company name as part of a rebranding initiative.

 In terms of trends in the industry, Williams asserts one of the main themes is the huge amount of influence that Microsoft has, with the vast majority of businesses running off their products.

 “We see immense opportunity in the Azure platform and it will become a significant part of our business over the next couple of years,” Williams says.
-“Today we are providing hybrid cloud solutions that allow customers to expand from their own datacentre either to us as a local hoster or through into Azure – this can provide major cost reductions and clear benefits when needing to expand.”
+“Today we are providing hybrid cloud solutions that allow customers to expand from their own data center either to us as a local hoster or through into Azure – this can provide major cost reductions and clear benefits when needing to expand.

 Williams says the rapid influx of solutions built on the public cloud have really leveled the playing field, allowing everyone to get access to the same service without any up-front investment.
 This means companies like Lucidity are able to provide the same solutions at a better price point with what they proclaim to be far superior customer service